streamanalyze/sa.documentation/README.md

    ship(Charstring peer, Charstring cmd)-> Bag of Vector Ships the AmosQL command cmd for execution in the named peer.
 The result is shipped back to the caller as a set of tuples represented as vectors.
-If an error happens at the other peer the error is also shipped back. call_function(Charstring peer, Charstring fn, Vector args, Integer stopafter)-> Bag of Vector Calls the Amos II function named fn with argument list args in peer.
+If an error happens at the other peer the error is also shipped back. call_function(Charstring peer, Charstring fn, Vector args, Integer stopafter)-> Bag of Vector Calls the sa.amos function named fn with argument list args in peer.
 The result is shipped back to the caller as a set of tuples represented as vectors.
 The maximum number of tuples shipped back is limited by stopafter.
 If an error happens at the other peer the error is also shipped back.

    send(Charstring peer, Charstring cmd)-> Charstring peer Sends the AmosQL command cmd for asynchronous execution in the named peer without waiting for the result to be returned.
-Errors are handled at the other peer and not shipped back. send_call(Charstring peer, Charstring fn, Vector args)-> Boolean Calls the Amos II function named fn with argument list args asynchronously in the named peer without waiting for the result to be returned.
+Errors are handled at the other peer and not shipped back. send_call(Charstring peer, Charstring fn, Vector args)-> Boolean Calls the sa.amos function named fn with argument list args asynchronously in the named peer without waiting for the result to be returned.
 Errors are handled at the other peer and not shipped back.

    broadcast(Charstring cmd)-> Bag of Charstring
 Sends the AmosQL command cmd for asynchronous execution in all other peers.
 Returns the names of the receiving peers.